Torsten85/Neos-FormBuilder/README.md

 - ReCAPTCHA
 - Submit Button

-All form types are neos NodeTypes and can be easily changes via `NodeTypes.yaml` and TypoScript.
+All form types are neos NodeTypes and can be easily changes via `NodeTypes.yaml` and Fusion.